 Apple Daily was a subsidiary of the media company Next Digital Limited, which published the newspaper from 1995 to 2021, according to the company’s corporate information page.

-Previously, on June 16, police also arrested Apple Daily’s associate publisher Chan Pui-man, editor-in-chief Ryan Law Wai-kwong, Next Digital’s chief operating officer Royston Chow, chief executive officer Cheung Kim Hung, Apple Action News platform director Cheung Chi-wai from their homes on suspicion of conspiring to collude with foreign forces, according to news reports.
+Previously, on June 16, Hong Kong police had arrested Apple Daily associate publisher Chan Pui-man, Next Digital Chief Operating Officer Royston Chow and Chief Executive Officer Cheung Kim-hung, Apple Daily editor-in-chief Ryan Law Wai-kwong, and Apple Action News platform director Cheung Chi Wai from their homes on June 16, 2021, on suspicion of conspiring to collude with foreign forces.

 According to the South China Morning Post, police cited over 30 articles published by Apple Daily, mostly commentary and opinion pieces calling for foreign sanctions, as evidence.
-Police also raided the newspaper’s headquarters and the executives’ homes, and confiscated computers and documents, according to news reports.
+Police also raided the newspaper’s headquarters and the executives’ homes, and confiscated computers and documents.

-On July 22, a court in Hong Kong denied Chan, Fung, Yeung, and Lam’s bail application, and formally charged them with “conspiring to collude with foreign forces,” accusing them of conspiring with Lai, Law, Cheung Kim hung, and three Next Digital entities to call for foreign sanctions against Hong Kong and China between July 1, 2020 and April 3, 2021, according to news reports.
+On July 22, a court in Hong Kong denied Chan, Fung, Yeung, and Lam’s bail application, and formally charged them with “conspiring to collude with foreign forces,” accusing them of conspiring with Lai, Law, Cheung Kim-hung, and three Next Digital entities to call for foreign sanctions against Hong Kong and China between July 1, 2020 and April 3, 2021, according to news reports.

 On November 22, 2022, prosecutors agreed not to pursue the sedition charge and Lam pleaded guilty to the collusion charge, though a sentence was not announced.
 The maximum sentence is life imprisonment, according to the Hong Kong government’s legislation database.
 Lam was being held at the Lai Chi Kok Reception Centre as of late 2023.